Carrie Nation: Early life and first marriage

 Caroline Amelia Moore (Note: The spelling of Nation's first name varies; both "Carrie" and "Carry" are considered correct.
 Official records say "Carrie", which Nation used for most of her life; the name "Carry" was used by her father in the family Bible.
 Upon beginning her campaign against liquor in the early 20th century, she adopted the name Carry A. Nation, saying it meant "Carry A Nation for Prohibition."
 After gaining her notoriety, Carrie officially registered "Carry" as a trademark.) was born in Garrard County, Kentucky, to George Moore and Mary Campbell.
-Her father was a successful farmer, stock trader, and slaveholder of Ulster Scot descent.
+Her father was a successful farmer, stock trader, and slaveholder.
 During much of her early life, her health was poor, and her family experienced financial setbacks.
-The family moved several times in Kentucky and finally settled in Belton, Missouri, in 1854.
+The family moved several times in Kentucky and finally settled in Belton, Missouri in 1854.

 In addition to their financial difficulties, many of Moore's family members had mental illnesses; her mother, at times, had delusions.
 There is speculation that the family did not stay in one place long because of rumors about Mary Moore's mental state.
 Some writers have speculated that Mary believed she was Queen Victoria because of her finery and social airs.
 Mary lived in an insane asylum in Nevada, Missouri, from August 1890 until her death on September 28, 1893.
 Mary was put in the asylum through legal action by her son, Charles, although there is suspicion that Charles instigated the lawsuit because he owed Mary money.